naninovel/docs/docs/guide/configuration.md

 Script Parser | Naninovel.Script Asset Parser, Elringus.Naninovel.Runtime, Version=0.0.0.0, Culture=neutral, Public Key Token=null | IScriptParser implementation to use for creating script assets from text.
 Reimport script assets after modifying this setting for changes to take effect.
 Compiler Localization |  (Naninovel.Compiler Localization) | Locale-specific NaniScript compiler options.
 Will propagate to IDE extension on metadata sync.
 Restart Unity editor and reimport script assets for changes to take effect.
 Stable Identification | False | Whether to automatically write identifiers to all the localizable text parameters in imported scripts.
 Enable to persist associations (eg, localization and voiceover) while editing text content.
 Re-import the scripts for the change to take effect.
-Initialization Script | Null | Name of the script to play right after the engine initialization.
+Initialization Script | Null | Local resource path of the script to play right after the engine initialization.
-Title Script | Null | Name of the script to play when showing the Title UI.
+Title Script | Null | Local resource path of the script to play when showing the Title UI.
 Can be used to setup the title screen scene (background, music, etc).
-Start Game Script | Null | Name of the script to play when starting a new game.
-Will use first available when not provided.
+Start Game Script | Null | Local resource path of the script to play when starting a new game.
+Will use first available when not specified.
 Auto Add Scripts | True | Whether to automatically add created naninovel scripts to the resources.
 Hot Reload Scripts | True | Whether to reload modified (both via visual and external editors) scripts and apply changes during playmode without restarting the playback.
 Watch Scripts | True | Whether to run a file system watcher over '.nani' files in the project.
 Required to register script changes when edited with an external application.